wp-plugins/wp-imageflow2/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the gallery in Settings -> WP-ImageFlow2.

-= For a built-in Wordpress gallery: =
+= Using the built-in Wordpress library: =

 1. Upload images using the Wordpress image uploader on your post or page or into the media library.
 Enter a title to display, and optionally enter a description that may be used as an external link.
 2. Use the shortcode [wp-imageflow2] anywhere in the post or page